la2050/archive/_projects/2015/parents-education-league-of-la-creating-your-go-to-school-resource-parent-network.md

   and applications in other cities such as San Francisco http://firemancreative.com/work/parents-place/.
 They will receive approximately $36,000 of the grant.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- PEL will keep our Proposal within the $100,000 budget.
-The Website and Mobile Application will cost approximately $30,000 to develop as noted above.
-The annual site maintenance is $6,000.
-In addition, staff is budgeted at $25,000.
-  $20,000 is allocated for programming & production.
-The outreach will cost approximately $14,000 and overhead will be limited to $5,000.
-Additional staffing may be needed to keep the database current and comprehensive.
-This is addressed in our budget, but we will also utilize undergraduate interns for research and data entry.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Budget for LA2050 Grant 2015

-   Website Production $30,000

-   Website Maintenance $6,000

-   Outreach $14,000

-   Staff $25,000

-   Programming $10,000

-   Production $10,000

-   Overhead @ 5% $5,000

-   Total $100,000
 How do you plan to scale the success of your proposal?: >- Pathways to scale PEL’s success depend on a) providing a continued valuable resource and b) growing the number of parents served.
 The more parents we